Landlord–tenant law: Duty to preserve the premises

 Leases usually include a limited covenant to repair for the tenants, and this essentially equates to refraining from committing waste.
 When tenants move from the premises, if they want to get their security deposit returned to them, most statutes require the premises to be returned to the landlord in the same condition that it was in when they moved in, minus normal wear and tear.

 Duty to operate

 In commercial leases, a duty to operate may be written into the lease.
 This means that a commercial tenant cannot leave a rented property vacant without operating the business for which the lease was made.
 A duty to operate does not exist unless written into the lease or obviously in line with the intent of the lease.

 Duty to pay rent

 A tenant's duty to pay rent was traditionally thought of as an independent covenant, meaning that the tenant was required to pay rent regardless of whether the landlord fulfilled their duties of performance.
 Now the duty of a tenant to pay rent is considered to be a dependent covenant, and the tenant can be freed from the duty to pay rent if the landlord breaches the covenant of repair or warranty of habitability.

+Sublease and Assignment

+Leaseholds are typically freely alienable, as a general rule.
+This is waivable by either party, and often is by landlord with boiler plate lease documents.
+Sublease and assignment are often used interchangeably but are different concepts.
+Assignment is the transfer of the right of possession for the rest of the original tenant's term to the assignee.
+A sublease refers only to a transfer of possession for less than the original tenant's term.
+The difference is the question of what individual's possession abuts the landlord's reversion.

+It's important to note that short term rentals, such as Air Bnb and Vrbo are not subleases or assignments, but rather they grant a license for people to take possession.
+This means that short term rental guests do not enjoy the same rights as tenants, but rather are treated more as guests.